Best daily deals

 Auto-wear detection

 Really, if there’s one area of improvement that should probably sway your decision, it’s the noise canceling.
 In this regard, the Sony WH-1000XM3 is no slouch—it’s not the absolute best of the best, but it’s better than almost everything (including the alternatives we mentioned above).
-However, the Sony WH-1000XM4 actually is the best of the best.
+However, the Sony WH-1000XM4 is actually one of the best of the best.
 If you commute to work, travel, or just spend a lot of time in noisy environments, you won’t find better noise canceling than Sony’s latest.

 A top down view of the Sony WH-1000XM5 resting on a dark grey graph patterned surface.